-If you answered "Yes” to the first three McDonnell-Douglas questions and to several of the questions above, you may be able to establish a presumption that your protected class status caused the adverse employment action.
+If you answered, “Yes” to the four questions in the McDonnell-Douglas Test and to several of the questions above, you may be successful in claiming that your protected class status caused the adverse employment action.

 No single piece of evidence is usually enough to prove discrimination.
 On the other hand, there is no “magic” amount or type of evidence that you must have to prove discrimination.

-- Insufficient to have actually motivated your discharge?
+- The stated reason is insufficient to have actually motivated your discharge

-- Can you show that your protected status is more likely to have motivated your employer than the stated reason?
+- Your protected status is more likely to have motivated your employer than the stated reason

-- Do you have powerful direct or circumstantial evidence of discrimination?
+- Powerful direct or circumstantial evidence of discrimination

-This is a selection from Job Rights and Survival Strategies by Paul H. Tobias and Susan Sauter.
+This selection was originally excerpted from Job Rights and Survival Strategies by Paul H. Tobias and Susan Sauter.